2 cent 1876 lilac-brown

 Small round cancel (kleinrondstempel)

-This cancel was introduced in October 1877 and is much more commonly found on the brown 2 cent stamp.
+This cancel was introduced in October 1877 and is much more commonly found on the later brown 2 cent stamp.
 It took over the function of the round cancel as a canceller of the lower value stamps on printed matter mail.
 It is comparatively rare on the 2 cent lilac-brown.
 Below are examples from Batavia (very late of 1883), Soerabaija (1879), Pasoeroean (May 1878).

 The framed franco as a solo cancellation on the 2 cent.
 This cancel was used principally by the smaller sub-post offices.
 Extremely unusual on this stamp: unique?